ESCOMP/mizuRoute/docs/source/users_guide/Input_files.rst

      - If ``True``, the model initializes lake storage using the first available target volume, which can reduce model spin-up time.

-The following control keys define the input files and variable/dimension names used to read water management forcing data (analogous to runoff input files).
+The following control keys define the input files, as well as the variable and dimension names, used to read water management data.
+These inputs are specified per river segment—regardless of whether the runoff input requires remapping—and are interpreted consistently with the routing network defined in the model :ref:`Runoff_data`.

 .. list-table:: Control keys for water management input files and variables
    :header-rows: 1